tg-sec/dvna/Task_Report/docs/static_analysis.md

 auditjs --username ayushpriya10@gmail.com --token <auth_token> /{JENKINS HOME DIRECTORY}/reports/auditjs-report 2>&1
 ```

 **Note**: As it appears, Auditjs prints the vulnerabilities found to STDERR and everything else to STDOUT.
 Hence, I couldn't write the vulnerabilities found to a file directly.
-So, I used `2>&1` to redirct STDERR output to STDOUT to be able to write everything to a file.
+So, I used `2>&1` to redirect STDERR output to STDOUT to be able to write everything to a file.

 * Like some previous tools, Auditjs gives a non-zero status code, if it finds any vulnerable dependencies, hence, I ran it through a script to avoid build failures with the pipeline.
 I wrote a script to overcome this issue, as done previously as well, to run the scan and save the report locally.
 The contents of the script I wrote are as follows: